stackbit-projects/subauction-e26e2/src/pages/index.md

   - type: hero_section
     title: NFT auctions on Kusama and Polkadot
     subtitle: >-
-      Choose from various types of auctions for NFT tokens.
-English, candle, dutch or top-up auction
+      SubAuction is a unified, easy-to-use marketplace for NFT tokens.
+Choose from various types of auctions such as English, Candle, Dutch or Top-up auction.
     actions:
       - label: Contact Me
         url: /contact